 (b) on being required to submit to examination by the panel refuses or fails to do so or in any way obstructs the examination,

-an arbitrator may issue a certificate to that effect and upon the issue of that certificate the making of an assessment of the worker’s degree of impairment is suspended until an arbitrator certifies that the suspension is removed.
+the Registrar may issue a certificate to that effect and upon the issue of that certificate the making of an assessment of the worker’s degree of impairment is suspended until the Registrar certifies that the suspension is removed.

-(2) An arbitrator is not to issue a certificate under subsection (1) if the worker satisfies the arbitrator that there was a reasonable excuse for refusing or failing to comply with the requirement or obstructing the examination.
+(2) The Registrar is not to issue a certificate under subsection (1) if the worker satisfies the arbitrator that there was a reasonable excuse for refusing or failing to comply with the requirement or obstructing the examination.

 (3) An employer or insurer who refuses or fails to comply with a requirement of an approved medical specialist panel under section 146L(2)(c) commits an offence.